virtines/wasp/README.md

 make
 sudo make install
 ```
+The build should take less than a minute or so.
 `make install` simply copies the resulting binaries to `/usr/local/{lib,bin,include}`, and will
 not run any programs other than `mkdir` and `install`.

 ## Running Virtine Tests

 To ensure Wasp is functional, we have included a "smoke test" in the repo.
-You can run it like so:
+You can run it like so (it should complete pretty
+much immediately):

 ```bash
 make smoketest